MockbaTheBorg/ooProxy/README.md

   (NVIDIA NIM, OpenAI, Groq, …)
 ```

-ooProxy listens on `localhost:11434` and exposes the full Ollama API surface (`/api/chat`, `/api/generate`, `/api/tags`, `/api/show`, `/v1/chat/completions`, `/v1/responses`, etc.).
-It translates requests to OpenAI format, forwards them to the configured remote backend, and translates the responses back — including streaming.
+ooProxy listens on `localhost:11434` and exposes the Ollama-native endpoints used by VS Code and Open WebUI (`/api/chat`, `/api/generate`, `/api/tags`, `/api/show`, `/api/embeddings`, `/api/ps`) plus OpenAI-compatible endpoints (`/v1/chat/completions`, `/v1/models`, `/v1/embeddings`, `/v1/responses`) and an Anthropic-compatible bridge at `/v1/messages`.
+It translates requests to OpenAI format where needed, forwards them to the configured remote backend, and translates the responses back — including streaming.

 ---